Struct Arc

 The point is computed using the parametric equation of an axis-aligned ellipse:

-(x, y) = (rx * cos(θ), ry * sin(θ))
+(x, y) = (rx * cos(θ), ry * sin(θ)), then rotated by Rotation and translated to Center.

 This method is useful when working directly with angle-based metrics like vertical extrema (e.g., θ = π/2 or 3π/2).